 Find out what waste goes where with our handy colour-coded A-Z Waste Disposal Guide (PDF, 253.3 KB).

-A: In a bid to cut contamination rates by more than half, council has come up with a simple, definitive list of just four categories for the yellow-lidded bin as part of the fortnightly kerbside collection service.
+A: In a bid to cut contamination rates by more than half, council has come up with a simple, definitive list of just five categories for the yellow-lidded bin as part of the fortnightly kerbside collection service.
 They are:

 A: All that we require is for the bottles and/or containers to be empty.
 If you would like to give them a rinse to keep smells out of your bin that is okay.

 A: It goes to Visy Recycling which is a materials recovery facility (MRF) for sorting and bailing and is then sent to Australian and overseas markets.
 Any heavily contaminated loads go to landfill.

 A: Ipswich Waste Services uses the Riverview Recycling and Refuse Centre to bulk up recyclable material into semi-trailers which is then transported to Visy Recycling daily.
 Recyclable material is kept separate from general waste material whilst being handled.
 Last financial year the city sent over 9,000 tonnes of material to be recycled.

 A: Until recently, there was an overseas market for recyclable materials, but as tighter contamination controls were imposed by other countries, such as China, those markets have all but closed.
 This has driven up the cost for processing recycling and many councils now need to find new markets for these recyclable materials.
 At this moment, there are limited suitable options in Australia.

 A: Yes, residents with families of four (4) or more people can now apply to upsize/upgrade their Recycling Bin to a 360 litre bin.